Snowflake-Labs/streamlit-oss-to-sis-bootstrap/docs/setup.md

 # Setup

-By the end of this chapter, you will have successfully created and set up a GitHub project using the [Stream Starter Kit](https://github.com/streamlit/app-starter-kit){:target=_blank}.
+By the end of this chapter, you will have successfully created and set up a GitHub project using the [Streamlit Starter Kit](https://github.com/streamlit/app-starter-kit){:target=_blank}.
 This starter kit provides a solid foundation for building interactive web applications with Streamlit, a powerful Python library for creating data-driven apps.

 In this chapter, we will guide you through the following steps: